Sen. Joe Manchin says he won't run for reelection to Senate in 2024

 Washington —West Virginia Democratic Sen. Joe Manchin announced Thursday he will not run for reelection to the Senate in 2024, giving Republicans an opportunity to pick up a seat in the deep-red state.

-His statement indicted that growing political divisions played a role in his decision not to run.
+His statement indicated that growing political divisions played a role in his decision not to run.
 He would have faced a difficult reelection bid, with West Virginia Gov. Jim Justice, a Republican, mounting his own bid for the seat.
+West Virginia has voted for every Republican presidential candidate since 1996.

 "Every incentive in Washington is designed to make our politics extreme," Manchin said.
 "The growing divide between Democrats and Republicans is paralyzing Congress and worsening our nation's problems."

-West Virginia voted overwhelmingly for former President Donald Trump in the 2020 election.
 Manchin is the most moderate Democrat in the Senate and was seen as the party's best hope of keeping the seat, even as he frustrated his colleagues by holding up some major Democratic priorities.
+He delayed passage of what eventually became known as the Inflation Reduction Act, withholding his support for months until the original $3.5 trillion proposal was pared back.
+He has since threatened to try to roll back the legislation.

 Manchin had for months played coy about his political future, saying "everything's on the table and nothing off the table."
 He told "Face the Nation" in June he thought he would win reelection if he decided to run.